artur-ciocanu/launch.en/help/faq.md

 ## Which event types does Platform Tags support?

 Event types are available through extensions.
 The pre-loaded [!DNL DTM] extension includes 30 built-in event types.
 Other extensions could add additional event types.
 For example, the YouTube extension includes four video event types: play, pause, end, and time played.
-Through extensions, [!DNL Platform Launch] can support any other browser event types or synthetic event types, such as specific visitor activity sequences.
+Through extensions, [!DNL Platform Tags] can support any other browser event types or synthetic event types, such as specific visitor activity sequences.

 ## Will Platform Tags speed up (or slow down) my web site?